 - It seemed a little more lightweight than Next.js, and this is only a hobby

-- The starter templates make getting started super easy
+- The starter templates make getting setup super easy

-- The offical and community documentation is great
+- The official and community documentation is great

 - Gatsby plugins, like Wordpress, give you a lot of plug and play functionality

-- The workflow with Netlify, who I can’t reccomend enough, made hosting the site a pleasure
+- The workflow with Netlify, who I can’t recommend enough, made hosting the site a pleasure

 Gastby’s homepage does claim a “2x SEO Boost vs. competitors” so how could I refuse? 😁